… or do it till it’s done 😉

 Obviously, I had to unscrew tiny PCB screws.
 A quick cleaning with IPA helped to remove dust and other gunk.

 Nothing really complicated, however, there was one curio.
 On one of the PCBs, I’ve found crappy solder joints.
 It wouldn’t be a surprise on a high-voltage circuit but here?
-Looks like a factory-made error, so I’ve basically scraped it off and cleaned with IPA.
+Looks like a factory-made error, so I’ve basically scraped it off and cleaned it with IPA.